deephaven/deephaven-core/go-client/README.md

 ## Examples

-This project also includes a several example binaries.
+This project also includes several example applications.
 Examples assume the server is running on `localhost:10000`.
 An example can be run using one of the following commands:
 ```bash